 Select A Section:

-- A Guide To Pavement Accident Claims
+- When Could I Make A Pavement Accident Claim?

-- Common Causes Of Pavement Accidents
+- What Are The Most Common Causes Of Pavement Accidents?

 - Where To Find Out More

 If you tripped and fell on uneven pavement, you might be wondering if you could be eligible to make a pavement accident claim.
 In order to make any kind of compensation claim, you must be able to prove that:

 - You were owed a duty of care

 - This duty of care was breached

 - You were injured as a result

 When you are in a public space, such as a public park or on the street, you are owed a duty of care under the Occupiers’ Liability Act 1957 (OLA).
 This legislation states that the controller of the space must ensure the reasonable safety of visitors.